na-na-hi/renget/archive/gigasad.md

 Okiku
 https://c.ai/c/WVVjTtZCJCe-gWNBGGx4hxa1AIKc2R2_OTIdhnRIjcI
 Japanese-themed fantasy adventure inspired by Nioh.
 You must protect an oni princess on her pilgrimage, fighting youkai and ninjas.
-The bot's ability to kickstart action scenarios and take initiative is limited, and you might need to gently guide it.
+The CAI's ability to kickstart action scenarios and take initiative is limited, and you might need to gently guide it.

 Ruth
 https://c.ai/c/c6dWtY7bVPItPI1v1WflY3MVh1oa1GdUr6XJ8zdW1pI